Skip to main content

 5.When risk reduction outweighs cost savings

 The hidden cost of promotional products is not always financial; it can also be reputational.
-Missed deadlines, quality issues, or last-minute substitutions don’t just affect a campaign — they reflect on the people who approved the decision.
+Missed deadlines, quality issues, or last-minute substitutions do not just affect a campaign.
+They reflect on the people who approved the decision.
+Australian-made products reduce risk by:

 • Shortening the supply chain